 How to Force Paperwhites

 Paperwhites will bloom in four to six weeks, so if you are planting as gifts, count backwards in the calendar from the proposed gift giving time.
 Note: Learn from our mistakes.
 We skipped the rooting step by putting them directly into the sun filled windows and as a result, we didn’t have the bloom we have had in previous years.

 How to Force Amaryllis

 Force Amaryllis in a watertight, shallow container.
 Fill the container until two thirds full, add charcoal bits as desired.
 Fill with slightly warm water until they just barely cover the pebbles.
 If you have a special forcing vase that fits the bulb snugly, you can force Amaryllis without any gravel at all.
 Lay one Amaryllis bulb on top of the pebbles, root side down.
 Try to purchase a bulb with fleshy, healthy looking roots.
 Add more pebbles until you reach the neck of the bulb, to give it support as it grows.
-Add water as needed so that the water level touches the bottom of the bulb.
+Add water as needed so that the water level comes to just under the bottom of the bulb.
 It’s ok to reach a finger down into the pebbles to check the level every couple of days.
 The photo on the left, above, shows where the water level should be.
 The photo on the right has too high a water level, the bulb will rot.
 Photo by ‘Parade‘.

 Amaryllis bloom in six to eight weeks.
 So far, learning how to force bulbs is pretty easy, right?